FranzZemen/re/ts-src/LetsGetStarted.md

     <<ex data-type=Float>>

 ... is a Hint.
 Hints are always encased in double angular brackets "<<" and ">>".
-In the Rules Engine, Hints always have a prefix that immediately follows the opening angular brackets.
+In the RulesEngine Engine, Hints always have a prefix that immediately follows the opening angular brackets.
 In this current example the prefix is "ex" which signifies a Hint block for the expression that follows.
 Hints can be unary, i.e. just a key or a key, value pair separated by an "=" symbol.
 If more than one hint is needed, they must all be put in the same hint block.
 Hint